 Leave of Absence Without Pay

-A leave of absence without pay may be granted to staff members for periods up to one (1) year for personal reasons, such as attending to family matters, child rearing or performing community service without loss of University service credit and position.
-For more information on how to track and manage time away from work, click here.
+A leave of absence without pay may be granted to regular full-time and regular part-time staff members for periods up to one (1) year for personal reasons, such as attending to family matters, child-rearing or performing community service without loss of University service credit and position.

 Before approving or denying a leave request, the department head considers the department's operating needs and the staff member's needs, job performance and length of service.

-An early termination of a leave of absence or denial of reinstatement must be reviewed by the Division of Human Resources/Staff and Labor Relations prior to any action by the department.
+An early termination of a leave of absence or denial of reinstatement must be reviewed by Human Resources prior to any action by the department.